How to Flush a Toilet When the Water is Off 5 Ingenious Hacks

 Execution

-Pour the water from the jug into the bowl with a rapid motion.
+Pour the water from the jug into the toilet bowl in a quick motion.

 Hack 3: The Gravity Assist